DevExpress/testcafe/docs/articles/documentation/extending-testcafe/browser-provider-plugin/index.md

 ## Specifying a Browser for a Test Task

 When running tests, you can specify a browser accessed through the provider plugin by using a *browser alias*.
-The alias consists of the browser provider name and the name of the browser itself (the latter may be omitted in some providers); for example, `saucelabs:Chrome@52.0:Windows 8.1` or `phantomjs`.
+The alias consists of the browser provider name and the name of the browser itself (the latter may be omitted in some providers); for example, `saucelabs:Chrome@52.0:Windows 8.1`.

 To obtain all the available aliases for your provider, run the `testcafe --list-browsers {shortProviderName}` command, where `{shortProviderName}` is the provider name (without the `testcafe-browser-provider-` prefix); for example, `testcafe --list-browsers my-provider`.